balopat/hpstr-jekyll-theme/_posts/2015-03-28-Riemann-custom-email-template.md

 => nil
 </code></pre>

-I wanted to send an email with a subject "test" using my own smtp server with authentication to send the body containing "bla".
+I want to see an email containing "bla".

 ## 2.1.
-Write unit tests for your alerting configuration logic!!
+Writing tests for my filtering logic

 Riemann provides a test framework to test your configuration, I followed <a href="http://riemann.io/howto.html#writing-tests">the guide to write tests</a>.
 After spamming my inbox with loads of messages, and being a TDD enthusiast, I realized that I should point it out first :)